 Liquid extract.
 The antioxidant properties of this extract are thought to be useful for wound healing as well as for soothing and moisturizing the skin.

 Capsules.
 These extract capsules boast the same health benefits as eating the fruit itself, including providing the consumer with extra vitamin C to help against inflammation.

 - Where to buy Big online retailers, Farmers' markets, Specialized health stores, Online health stores

-Dragon fruit in North America can be found in specialty stores and farmers' markets mainly during the summer, from June through September, with August and September being the peak months for most fresh varieties.
+In North America, dragon fruit can be found in supermarkets and farmers' markets mainly during the summer (from June through September), with August and September being the peak months for most fresh varieties.

 Herbal Remedies & Supplements